PostgreSQL Database Manager MCP server

 npx -y @smithery/cli install @HenkDz/postgresql-mcp-server --client claude

-The server includes 17 powerful tools organized into three categories:
+The PostgreSQL MCP Server provides 17 powerful tools organized in three categories:

 Consolidated Meta-Tools (8)